Henrik Furebotn

-Henrik Furebotn (born 11 February 1986) is a former Norwegian footballer midfielder.
+Henrik Furebotn (born 11 February 1986) is a former Norwegian football midfielder.

 Club career

 He was capped for Norway as a youth international.
 He signed for Sogndal prior to the 2006 season, having previously played for Årdal in the Second Division.
 He made his first team debut against Pors in the first round of Adeccoligaen in 2006 on 9 April 2006.
 His debut in Tippeligaen came on 20 March 2010 against Strømsgodset in the first round of Tippeligaen in 2010.
 Before the start of the 2015 season, he joined Bodø/Glimt, rejoining Sogndal in 2016.
 In 2018 Furebotn decided to retire from football.